SAP-samples/sme-partner-reference-application/Tutorials/02-Develop-Core-Application.md

 }
 ```

+## Testing

-Now the application can be started and a user login popup appears.
-Log in with one of the 3 defined users and see how the authorization definition works.
+Now the web application can be started and locally tested in the SAP Business Application Studio:
+1. Open a terminal in the SAP Business Application Studio
+2. Run command `npm install` to ensure all modules are loaded and installed.
+3. Start the app with the sandbox profile using the run command `cds watch --profile sandbox`; the popup "A service is listening to port 4004" indicates that the sandbox runtime has been started successfully.
+4. Open the test environment by clicking on button "Open in a New Tab" on the popup or by clicking on the link "http://localhost:4004" in the terminal.
+In result a browser tab opens with the all web applications and OData service endpoints.
+5. Testing the web app:
+    1. Click on the *Web Application* */authorreadingmanager/webapp/index.html*
+    2. A logon popup appears; use the test users as listed in file `.cdsrc.json`.
+    3. The Launchpad sandbox including the generated tile appears; click on the tile "Manage Author Readings" to launch the web app.

 > Note: If you would like to switch users, the browser cache needs to be cleared before.
-This can be for example done in Chrome by pressing CTRL+SHIFT+DEL (or in German: STRG+SHIFT+ENTF), go to `Advanced` and choose a time range and `Passwords and other sign-in data`.
+This can be for example done in Chrome by pressing `CTRL+SHIFT+DEL` (or in German: `STRG+SHIFT+ENTF`), go to *Advanced* and choose a time range and *Passwords and other sign-in data*.

-## Testing
+## Test Automation

 It is always a good idea to add automatic tests to the application.
 This can be done by using standard javascript libraries like chai and mocha.